eric-glb/wireguard-vps/README.md

 - generate a random password for root
 - create a config file for Unbound
 - create an application stack composed of Unbound, Wireguard, Pi-Hole and Watchtower using docker-compose
-- set a service to print the needed information on the server console
+- set a service to print the login and wireguard client information on the server console
-- reboot the OS.
+- reboot the OS (in case the linux kernel has been updated during the OS upgrade).

 ## The docker-compose stack